Reporting Units

 Air Force ROTC

 The Air Force Reserve Officer Training Corps (AFROTC) at the University of Tennessee is a leadership development and Air Force or Space Force commissioning program.
-Cadets pursue their education, refining their talents and skills academically, while also committing to the Air Force core values, the AFROTC honor code, and the pursuit of an Air or Space Force commission.
-UT’s AFROTC cadets have a solid foundation and sense of pride in their heritage as students and as members of a long line of Volunteers who have gone before them and served their country with honor, dignity, and pride.
+Cadets pursue their education, refining their talents and skills academically.
+They also commit to the Air Force core values, the AFROTC honor code, and the pursuit of an Air or Space Force commission.
+UT’s AFROTC cadets have a solid foundation and a strong sense of pride in their heritage as students.
+They also honor their legacy as part of a long line of Volunteers who have served their country with dignity and distinction.

 Army ROTC

-Army Reserve Officer Training Corps (ROTC) is an educational program designed to provide the college student an opportunity to earn an army commission as a second lieutenant while completing the university requirements for a bachelor’s degree.
-The program provides leadership training that will develop the skills and attitudes vital to the professional army officer.
-Upon successful completion of the program and graduation from the university, ROTC cadets are commissioned as second lieutenants and enter either the active Army, Army Reserve, or Army National Guard component.
+The Army Reserve Officer Training Corps (ROTC) is an educational program that gives college students the opportunity to earn a commission as a second lieutenant while completing a bachelor’s degree.
+In addition, the program provides leadership training to develop the skills and mindset needed for a professional army officer.
+After successfully completing the program and graduating from the university, ROTC cadets are commissioned as second lieutenants.
+From there, they enter the active Army, the Army Reserve, or the Army National Guard.

 Institutional Effectiveness